avapolzin/avapolzin.github.io/_projects/music_from_highered.md

 9. Elephant - Tame Impala
 10. So American - Portugal.
 The Man
 11. Cobrastyle - Teddybears
-12. Cigarette Daydream - Cage The Elephant
+12. Cigarette Daydreams - Cage The Elephant

 [^1]: As far as I know, the version of this song that I love (from before the Narwhals became Wallows) is no longer available anywhere.
-Cole Preston (the drummer) was a close friend of mine our freshman year of college and he sent me the draft mix of "I'm Full" the day they recorded it.
+Cole Preston (the drummer) was a close friend of mine our freshman year of college, and he sent me the draft mix of "I'm Full" the day they recorded it.
 I *really*, *really* liked it (it lives on in my iTunes, which is my primary music player), but the Wallows rerecord lacks the warmth and soul that made the song what it was.

 **2015**